 SpeedCurve is focused on creating fast, joyous user experiences.
 We feel this requires combining typical performance timing metrics with information about website design.
 This category includes several innovative metrics that are unique to SpeedCurve.

-- HTML Size - The tansfer size of the HTML document.
+HTML Size - The transfer size of the HTML document.

 Interaction (IX) Metrics

 For many websites, how quickly users engage with the page is an important user experience metric.
 If these metrics increase it could be a sign that the page is rendering slower, or a design change has made the site more difficult for users.
 This category captures metrics about how and how quickly users engage with the page.

 First IX Type - The first type of interaction the user had with the page: scroll, click, or keypress.